Types of soft tissue sarcoma

 Some types of Kaposi's sarcoma are known to be associated with HIV (human immunodeficiency virus) infection and AIDS (acquired immunodeficiency syndrome).
 It can be caused by a sexually transmitted virus called human herpes virus 8 (HHV8) or Kaposi's sarcoma herpes virus (KSHV).
 Other types are associated with Jewish, Italian and West African ancestry.
 Kaposi's sarcoma is treated differently to many soft tissue sarcomas and so is not covered in this section.

-Ewings sarcomas and PNETs are usually treated in the same way as bone tumours (osteosarcomas).
+Ewing's sarcomas occur in bone and they can also develop and grow in soft tissues.
+Ewing's that grow in the soft tissue are called extra-skeletal Ewing's sarcoma.
+Extra-skeletal means they are outside the bone.
+These soft tissue tumours behave a bit differently to other types of soft tissue sarcoma.
+They are usually treated in the same way as Ewing's sarcoma that start in the bone.
 You usually have chemotherapy to shrink the tumour, followed by surgery to remove it and sometimes radiotherapy after surgery.
-So you may find the bone tumour section more useful if you are looking for information about treatment for soft tissue Ewings or PNET.
+So you may find the bone tumour section more useful if you are looking for information about treatment for Ewings sarcoma in the soft tissue.

 Question about cancer?
 Contact our information nurse team